Defence Services Academy

 The Defence Services Academy (စစ်တက္ကသိုလ်, /my/) located in Pyin Oo Lwin, is the premier military service academy of Myanmar, training future officers for all three branches of Myanmar military.
-The Ministry of Defence administered academy offers bachelor's degree programs in liberal arts, combined physical sciences, and computer science.
-DSA has conferred basic degrees on 33,065 graduates from the first graduation ceremony up to the 62nd graduation in December 2021.
+The Ministry of Defence-administered academy offers bachelor's degree programs in liberal arts, combined physical sciences, and computer science.
+DSA had conferred basic degrees on 33,065 graduates from the first graduation ceremony up to the 62nd graduation in December 2021.

 The DSA graduates are commissioned in one of the three branches of Myanmar military.

 History

 The DSA was established in Ba Htoo Station in southern Shan State on 1 August 1954, and was moved to its current home, a former British hill station of Pyin Oo Lwin (formerly, Maymyo) between 20 and 26 June 1957.
 The first commandant of DSA was Col. Thiri Pyanchi Kyaw Soe.

 On 28 January 2025, the State Administration Council military regime announced plans to temporarily move the DSA to the Yezin Agricultural University in Zeyathiri Township, Naypyidaw due to anti-junta gains in Mandalay Region and Shan State.